designstem/projects/equilibrium/index.md

 ## The bad news is...

 Plastic is everywhere and poisons our environment.
-It not only destroys nature, but also **kills animals**, who eat it, suffocate by it or get trapped in it.
+It destroys not only nature, but also **kills animals**, who eat it, suffocate by it, or get trapped in it.
 And in the end, through the food chain, it also affects our health.

 <br>